-If you’ve been invited to a Spring Wedding, think soft silk and romantic lace for your wedding guest outfit.
+If you’ve been invited to a Summer Wedding, think soft silk and romantic lace for your wedding guest outfit.

 Whilst pretty pastels are a firm favourite for the Spring months, soft shades are taking a tropical turn with bolder block colours reminiscent of paradise waters and warmer climes.